An East Iowa alpaca farm is bringing yoga to the ranch, and classes are packed with people, llamas, goats, chickens, and cats!

 When most people head to a yoga class, they'll often find themselves in an indoor studio somewhere, surrounded by sweating yogis, inhaling and exhaling through their experience.
 Well, one Iowa farm is bringing the spiritual and physical practice of the great outdoors, where guests will find themselves surrounded not only by their human neighbors but some four-legged residents as well.

-Pink Alpaca Farms, located in Wellman, Iowa, has recently implemented farm yoga classes to take place on the property during the spring, summer, and fall months.
+Pink Alpaca Farms, located in Wellman, Iowa, implemented farm yoga classes to take place on the property during the spring, summer, and fall months.
 Situated outdoors, people are invited to stretch, bend, and expand among alpacas, llamas, goats, cats, and chickens.
 Farm staff and yoga instructors say that the energy of the animals present can help people achieve a less inhibited experience, allowing them to move with ease while getting in touch with nature.

 "Yoga's all about connecting to nature and grounding yourself.
 How do you ground yourself to a floor?
 You have to be outside, and on the ground, and on the dirt and the grass to actually connect with nature that way," said Pink Alpaca Farms owner Kristi Pearson in an interview with KWWL News.